How Do I Know If My Boat Is Too Noisy?

 - Change the risers on your manifold so that the exhaust is directed via the out-drive to exit through the prop or below the water line when traveling at speed.
 Costs can vary significantly depending on the current configuration of your engine and exhaust.

 - There may be some boats that are designed as racing boats/ocean racers that cannot be adapted to comply.
-These boats are not legal today on smaller inland waterways, but can be operated 5 nautical miles from land, typically in the Great Lakes.
+These boats are not legal today on smaller waterways but can be operated 5 nautical miles from land.

 Products Available to Help Muffle Boat Noise

 Gibson Performance makes mufflers that attach to the pipe as it exits the transom.
-They are tested up to 1,200 HP with minimal or no power loss and the vendor warrants that they will make your boat compliant with SAE J2005 at 88 dB(AS).
+The manufacturer claims they are tested up to 1,200 HP with minimal or no power loss and they warrant that the product will make your boat compliant with SAE J2005 at 88 dB(AS).